keajs/kea-docs/docs/core/kea.md

 ])
 ```

-A logic builder has the format `(logic: BuiltLogic) => { /* anything */ }`, and its job is to modify [any of the fields](/docs/meta/logic#properties) on a `logic`.
+A logic builder has the format `(logic: BuiltLogic) => { /* anything */ }`, and its job is to modify [any of the properties](/docs/meta/logic#properties) of a `logic`.

-Normally you don't manipulate properties of your logic directly, but you use builders like `actions` and `listeners` instead.
+Normally you don't manipulate properties of your logic directly, but you use wrap core builders like `actions` and `listeners` instead.

 :::note
 Technically, functions like `actions` and `reducers` are _logic-builder-builders_, since they return a `LogicBuilder`, but, to keep
-everyone's mental health reasonable, we're calling all functions that return logic builders, like `actions`, just "builders" for short.
+everyone's mental health expenses down, we're calling all functions that return logic builders, like `actions` or `listeners`, just "builders" for short.
 :::

 You can build powerful abstractions when you nest builders.
 For example, here's a `setters` builder,